Local guys catch 100 smallmouths on Lake Erie with the biggest 6 lbs!

 Erie pays off for 2 local guys in Ellwood City catching 100 smallmouth biggest 6 pounds throwing shaky heads tubes, drop shots, and rattletraps.
 Lots of big ones with the smallest 3 pounds.

 Book your trip today to fish with Capt Mark Rose.

 ABOUT ERIE PA

-Erie, PA is known for being the “Flagship City” because of being the home port for the wooden-hulled ship, Niagara, used at the Battle of Lake Erie in the War of 1812.
+Erie, PA is known for having the best fishing holes for anglers and being the “Flagship City” because of being the home port for the wooden-hulled ship, Niagara, used at the Battle of Lake Erie in the War of 1812.

 Erie, Pennsylvania, is home to the oldest land lighthouse on the Great Lakes and was chosen by Field and Stream as one of the nation’s top twenty family-fishing spots.
 The waters of Lake Erie are known for incredible sport fishing for Walleye, Steelhead, Lake Trout, and smallmouth bass.